jerseycheese/BootHillGM/Docs/Wireframes/UIWireframes.md

 # BootHillGM User Interface (UI) Wireframes

 ## 1. Overview
-BootHillGM features a text-based interface with minimal graphics, designed for iOS using SwiftUI.
+BootHillGM features a text-based interface with minimal graphics, designed for cross-platform mobile devices using React Native.
 The UI focuses on clear presentation of game text, easy input methods, and quick access to essential game information.

 ## 2. Key Screens